Unrealisedd/WaybackParamHarvester/README.md

 The script will display the processed URLs on the screen and save them to the specified output file.
 Each URL will be on a separate line.

+### reflector

+Run reflector.py if you want to test the outputted parameters for values being reflected.

 ### Notes

 - The script may take some time to run, depending on the number of subdomains and the response time of the waybackurls tool.